victorcruz90/expenses_dashboard/README.md

 2. Current_fornight_balance and year_savings are not updating with the change in datatable.(Solved)

 3. DataTable is not connect to date range picker.
 Cannot filter data by date range.
+(Functionality postponed)

 4. When selecting dropwdown dates, the updated graph has random gaps between the bins.

 # Current Developments

-1. add Dropdown to bar charts (In progress)
+1. add Dropdown to bar charts (DONE)

 2. Aggregate both bar charts to the same card in the dashboard.